MUTOR-2/UnderwaterBasketWeaving/README.md

 be possible to do this with the Desktop client, but probably easier to use the terminal...)

+### Create a copy of this MUTOR Template repository

 Make a new empty directory for the class, and initialize it as an empty git repo: